-Number of Members 8 made up of 5 Borough Council Members, 2 Independent Persons with voting rights and the Leader of Bromsgrove District Council as co-optee Politically Balanced Y/N Y Quorum 7 Procedure Rules applicable Officer Employment Procedure Rules (incorporating the Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015) and applicable Council Procedure Rules Terms of Reference In relation to disciplinary action affecting the statutory posts of head of the authority's paid service, monitoring officer and chief finance officer, to consider the issues, including the conclusions of any investigation, and make recommendations to Full Council as to dismissal or alternative action.
+Number of Members 8 made up of 5 Borough Council Members, 2 Independent Persons with voting rights and the Leader of Bromsgrove District Council as co-optee Politically Balanced Y/N Υ Quorum 7 Procedure Rules applicable Officer Employment Procedure Rules (incorporating the Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015) and applicable Council Procedure Rules Terms of Reference In relation to disciplinary action affecting the statutory posts of head of the authority's paid service, monitoring officer and chief finance officer, to consider the issues, including the conclusions of any investigation, and make recommendations to Full Council as to dismissal or alternative action.
 Special provisions as to the Chairman None Officer attendance When meeting to determine an issue relating to disciplinary action the committee will be supported by independent external legal advisors.

-membership Bromsgrove District and Redditch Borough Council require the Chief Executive, Monitoring Office Section 151 officer and other Chief Officers to car out work for both authorities.
-In the light of this the Leader of Bromsgrove District Council will be controlled onto the Committee as a non-voting members. --
+Special provisions as to membership The shared service arrangements between Bromsgrove District and Redditch Borough Councils require the Chief Executive, Monitoring Officer, Section 151 officer and other Chief Officers to carry out work for both authorities.
+In the light of this the Leader of Bromsgrove District Council will be co- opted onto the Committee as a non-voting member.
 Only those Councillors who have undertaken appropriate training may sit on the Statutory Officers Disciplinary Action Panel.